 Your Inner Voice Isn’t Gone - It’s Just Buried Under a Thought Tornado

-There’s a moment, usually subtle, almost always quiet, when you can feel your inner voice trying to reach you.
+There’s a moment, usually subtle and almost always quiet, when you can feel your inner voice trying to reach you.

 It’s not loud.